 Hispanic Bereavement Customs

-University of Hawaii at Manoa: M.A., Asian Religions 1996
+University of Hawaii at Manoa: M.A.

-St. Andrew's Presbyterian College: B.A., English 1992
+St. Andrew's Presbyterian College: B.A.

-Media Appearances (16)
+Media Appearances (12)

 From virtual reality afterlife games to death doulas: Is our view of dying finally changing?

 Dr. Candi Cann was interviewed for this article about how technology can impact the grieving process.

 A creation-diamond startup backed by Mark Cuban is brining millennial flair to the death-care industry